Economy of Sweden: Economic and monetary union

 Current economic development reflects a quite remarkable improvement of the Swedish economy since the crisis in 1991–93, so that Sweden could easily qualify for membership in the third phase of the Economic and Monetary Union of the European Union, adopting the euro as its currency.
 In theory, by the rules of the EMU, Sweden is obliged to join, since the country has not obtained exception by any protocol or treaty (as opposed to Denmark and the United Kingdom).
 Nevertheless, the Swedish government decided in 1997 against joining the common currency from its start on 1 January 1999.
 This choice was implemented by exploiting a legal loophole, deliberately staying out of the European Exchange Rate Mechanism.
 This move is currently tolerated by the European Central Bank, which however has warned that this would not be the case for newer EU members.

 In the first years of the twenty-first century, a majority for joining emerged in the governing Social Democratic party, although the question was subject of heated debate, with leading personalities in the party on both sides.
 On 14 September 2003, a national referendum was held on the euro.
 A 56% majority of Swedes rejected the common currency, while 42% voted in favour of it.

 Currently no plans for a new referendum or parliamentary vote on the matter are being discussed, though it has been implied that another referendum may take place in around ten years.

+Sectors

+Water supply and sanitation

+Sweden provides safe drinking water and advanced sanitation to nearly 100% of its population.
+Local municipalities manage and own the public water and wastewater infrastructure, funding operations through user fees.
+Water sources comprise surface water from lakes and rivers, natural groundwater and artificially infiltrated groundwater.